Be on the lookout for COVID-19 fraud

 More FTC warnings regarding Coronavirus scams

 The FTC continues to seek out and warn sellers who peddle so-called Coronavirus treatments with no proof they work.
 Want more information about what the FTC is doing to protect consumers during the pandemic, and the latest scams we're seeing?
-Visit FTC Coronavirus and sign up for our consumer alerts.
+Visit FTC Coronavirus and sign up for their consumer alerts.
 See a product claiming to treat, cure or prevent Coronavirus?
 Report it to the FTC.

 FBI and Secret Service working against COVID-19 threats